Charles T. Hayden

 Charles Trumbull Hayden (April 4, 1825 – February 5, 1900) was an American businessman and probate judge.
 His influence was felt in the development of Arizona Territory where he helped found both the city of Tempe and Arizona State University.
-Hayden is also known as the father of U.S. Senator Carl Hayden.
+Hayden was the father of U.S. Senator Carl Hayden.

 Life and career

-Hayden was born on April 4, 1825 in the village of Haydens in Windsor, Hartford County, Connecticut, the son of Joseph and Mary Hanks Hayden.
+Hayden was born on April 4, 1825, in the village of Haydens in Windsor, Hartford County, Connecticut, the son of Joseph and Mary Hanks Hayden.
 He was a descendant of English settlers who arrived in 1630 and settled in the Connecticut River valley.
 Hayden's father died when he was six, leaving himself and his sister Anna to help his mother run the family farm.
 He completed his education at 16 and worked as a clerk for several years before leaving home in 1843.
 His departure was motivated in part by a lung ailment.

 From Connecticut, Hayden went to New York City, where he studied law, before beginning a series of teaching jobs in Kentucky, Indiana, and Missouri.
 While in Kentucky, Hayden was influenced by Henry Clay's vision of opening the West to settlement by the development of roads and canals.
 By 1847, he was working as a teamster hauling freight on the Santa Fe Trail.

 Following ratification of the Gadsden Purchase, Hayden established a store in Tubac which served the nearby mines.
 By 1860, he had moved to Tucson and according to census records had assets worth US$20,000.
 In addition to working as a merchant, Hayden also worked as a freighter and civic leader.
 With the creation of Arizona Territory, he added mail contractor to his list of duties.
 Finally, he was appointed a probate judge by Governor Goodwin and he achieved the title "judge".